aspose-pdf/Aspose.PDF-Documentation/_index.md

     - pdf to ppt
     - png to pdf
     - pdf into jpeg
-description: The [PDF](https://docs.fileformat.com/pdf/) has become one of the most widely used document formats because of its supported features as well as stability and consistency across all the platforms.It is more likely that someone needs to save and share his document in PDF format.
-In adition, he want to convert pdf to word, merge pdf, split pdf, want to convert pdf to excel, pdf to ppt, or even images e.g. png to pdf, pdf into jpeg and many more.
-All of these business requirements can be fulfill using Aspose.PDF products.
+description: PDF is one of the most used document formats.
+If you need to convert pdf to files, merge or split, export data to XLSX or PPT - use Aspose.PDF products.
 url: /
-lastmod: "2020-12-23"
+lastmod: "2021-06-01"
 ---

 {{% alert color="primary" %}}